(CNN) -- Here's what you need to know about World War II, which lasted from 1939 to 1945.

-Major players: U.S. - Franklin D. Roosevelt, President Great Britain - Winston Churchill, Prime Minister China - Chiang Kai-Shek, General Soviet Union - Joseph Stalin, General
+Major players: United States - Franklin D. Roosevelt, President Great Britain - Winston Churchill, Prime Minister China - Chiang Kai-Shek, General Soviet Union - Joseph Stalin, General

 U.S. Troop Statistics: 16,112,566 - Number of U.S. troops that served in the conflict.
 670,846 - Number of U.S. wounded.